Arshdeep-Singh-Boparai/HM-Net/README.md

 2. save_segments_250ms_raw_audio.py: Save 250ms sound segments in numpy format.

 3. Log-mel.py: Extract log-mel spectrogram time-frquency representations for machine sounds.
+Please use the script HMNet_SVM.py by replacing HM-Net features with Log-mel features for SVM classification.

+4. SoundNet_feature_extraction.py: Feature extraction using pre-trained SoundNet from raw-audio segments.
+Please use the script HMNet_SVM.py by replacing HM-Net features with SoundNet features for SVM classification.